rubberduck-ai/rubberduck-vscode/template/chat/chat-fr.rdt.md

 # AI Chat in French

-This templates lets you chat with Rubberduck in French.
+This template lets you chat with Rubberduck in French.

 ## Template